eleni-pan/scNKcells/README.md

   - Focused on pooled spleen and blood samples.
   - Determined optimal t-SNE and UMAP parameters for effective visualization.
   - Applied clustering algorithms (k-means, Gaussian Mixture Model (GMM), and hierarchical clustering) to identify clusters and compare with the number reported by the authors.
-  - Investigated driving genes of each cluster for comparison with the authors' results, noting that the absence of provided cluster labels limited direct biological validation.

 ## Machine Learning Classification

 - **machine_learning_pipeline.ipynb**: